 Six sided sockets have thicker walls than their twelve sided counterparts and grasp the fastener more in the center of it's flat faces, rather than in the corners - meaning that the six sided sockets are more appropriate when used in high-torque applications.

 A high quality (often more expensive, not always) 12-sided socket is likely to be functionally equal to a 6-sided socket for most applications.
+If you have 12-point fasteners, you must use a 12-point socket.
 In terms of high-torque fasteners such as head bolts, suspension components, flywheel bolts and the like six sided sockets are often a good investment as rounding these off can be expensive and time consuming to remove and replace.

 |Paypal $5 link ->>|